Payarc/payarc-sdk-php/README.md

 ### Service `Payarc->deposits`
 #### Service `Payarc->deposits` is used to manipulate deposits in the system.
 This Service has the following functions:
-    listSummaryByAgent - this function returns a list of deposit summaries for a specific merchant based on the specified date range.
+    agentDepositSummary - this function returns a list of deposit summaries for agent based on the specified date range.
+Mids and account_ids are optional parameters.

 ### Service `Payarc->billing`
 This Service is aggregating other services responsible for recurrent payments.
 Nowadays, they are `plan` and `plan_subscription`.